Table of Contents

 - Required/Non-required.
 Required fields are obligatory (the guest won’t be able to place a booking if the field is not filled out).

 - Enabled/Disable.
-Enabled fields are visible to guests; feel free to hide them any time.
+Enabled fields are visible to guests; feel free to hide them at any time.

 For the new field, you must also add a System name.
 You’ll need to come up with a unique system name for this field (create one that described the field).